JonasReich/OpenUnrealUtilities/README.md

 - [ ] Add style guides for Blueprint code
 - [ ] Add functional testing utilities
 - [ ] Check if we need some gameplay debugger utils
+- [ ] Add guide for git subtree usage with plugin so it can be embedded while continuing development?

 ## Contents
 So far the plugin mainly contains runtime utilities and some automated testing helpers.
 These utilities include: